hillaabra/pinterest-data-pipeline934/README.md

 - The data is ingested, in relation to three Kafka topics, via a REST proxy-integrated API connecting the Kafka Client launched on an EC2 instance with an MSK cluster on AWS.
 - I created a sink connector within MSK Connect that directs the incoming data to its target topic folder within an S3 bucket.
 - The data is processed within Databricks using Apache Spark: the data from each topic is read into Spark DataFrames and cleaned before being queried using SQL.
-- Extracting comprehensive insights from the so-called historical data of the batch layer, the SQL queries generate daily, precomputed batch views written to Parquet tables within Databricks, ready for ingestion to a **Serving Layer**.
+- I wrote SQL queries to extract a series of comprehensive insights from the so-called historical data of the batch layer: these queries generate daily, precomputed batch views that are written to Parquet tables within Databricks, ready for ingestion to a **Serving Layer**.
 - The job is orchestrated from the Apache Airflow UI on an AWS MWAA environment using a DAG which currently schedules the batch layer pipeline to be run once daily at midnight.

 For the **Speed Layer** (or **Stream Layer**):